 top of page

 One of the most important duties of the Traditional Hereford Breeders' Club is to monitor and analyse the frequency and distribution of the remaining Original Population descendants of the Hereford female families, as recorded in the early Hereford Herd Books.
 Club Census recorder Willem Van Beele has kindly put together the below table which shows the number of females, residing in England, Scotland or Wales, pedigree registered with the Hereford Cattle Society and alive at time of searching, whose pedigrees trace back along the female line to the families shown.
-Census data is given for 2018, 2019, 2022 and 2023 and reveals that there are now eight families each with fewer than 20 registered females remaining, a further nine families each with between 20 and 100 registered females, and four families with more than 100 and up to 440.
+Census data reveals that there are now nine families (residing in England, Scotland or Wales) each with fewer than 20 registered females remaining, a further eight families each with between 20 and 100 registered females, and four families with more than 100 and up to 440.

 Maria